Plant protective mechanism could lead to improved solar technology

 All plants derive energy from the sun.
 They take light and convert it into food, creating as a by-product the oxygen we rely on.
 But if they’re exposed to too much light, absorbing this excess energy can cause damage to the plant’s cells.
 So how is it that these plants and other organisms that depend on the sun for energy manage to regulate the amount of sunlight they take in when it’s cloudy and avoid overexposure on sunny days?

-A new paper published this week in Nature Chemistry outlines the discovery of two of the mechanisms used in green algae and moss to protect against this excess energy.
+A new paper published in Nature Chemistry outlines the discovery of two of the mechanisms used in green algae and moss to protect against this excess energy.
 This defence is called photoprotection.
 Researchers at MIT and the University of Verona are behind the promising finding, which could have important implication for improving solar energy technology and increasing crop yields.

 “It’s a real challenge for photosynthetic systems to adjust to deal with a fluctuating energy sources,” says Gabriela Schlau-Cohen (MIT), the lead author on the paper and a CIFAR Azrieli Global Scholar.
 They have overcome that challenge by evolving a dynamic set of mechanisms that allow them to respond to constantly changing environments in ways machinery we build doesn’t.